writepython/web-crawler/README.txt

 === Config.py Variables ===

 mimetypes_list is an array of mimetypes that determines which files will be downloaded, provided they pass the regular expression filters.

+binary_mimetypes_list is an array of mimetypes that determines which files will be downloaded as binary files using Curl, provided they pass the regular expression filters.

 file_extensions_list is an array of file extensions that determines which files will be downloaded, provided they pass the regular expression filters.